-Therapy for Teen Issues
+Therapy for Troubled Teens

 That said, it has probably always been tough to be a teenager, since neural and social development follows a predictable pattern across cultures.
 Struggles for independence can lead to clashes about homework, family time, substance use, peer influence, and other important topics, and leave parents wondering how to balance conflicting and legitimate priorities.